 Hotel Ciasa Soleil is a family-run, boutique hotel in La Villa/Stern.
 More intimate than other best Dolomites hotels, Hotel Ciasa Soleil reminds us that great hotels come in all sizes.

-Happily situated in Val Badia between Fanes-Sennes-Prags Nature Park and the Puez-Odle Nature Park, Hotel Ciasa Soleil is the perfect jumping off point for summer and winter activities.
+Happily situated in Val Badia between Fanes-Sennes-Prags Nature Park and the Puez-Odle Nature Park, Hotel Ciasa Soleil is the perfect jumping-off point for summer and winter activities.

 We loved the hotel’s modern design, gourmet food, wellness area, and transit-friendly location.
 Most of all, we loved the views.
 The panoramic dining room faces Mount Fanes, ensuring that you’ll never miss an Enrosadira sunset during your stay.
 You can also enjoy mountain vistas from the elevated outdoor terrace and whirlpool.

-Why you should stay in Hotel Ciasa Soleil
+Why Stay in Hotel Ciasa Soleil

 - Public Transit Friendly.
 Hotel Ciasa Soleil is located a few meters from the La Villa Strada Colz bus stop, so it’s easy to get around Val Badia and Val Gardena without a car.